duan602728596/gulp-terser/README.md

 exports.default = es;
 ```

-## use a 3rd-party version of minifier
+## Use a 3rd-party version of minifier

 ```javascript
 const gulp = require('gulp');